Azure/azure-signalr/docs/internal.md

 Azure SignalR Service is built on top of ASP.NET Core SignalR framework, and it supports running both ASP.NET Core SignalR and ASP.NET SignalR. **SignalR** is used in below section as a general term for both ASP.NET Core SignalR and ASP.NET SignalR.

-> To support ASP.NET SignalR, Azure SignalR Service reimplement ASP.NET SignalR data protocol on top of ASP.NET Core framework.
+> To support ASP.NET SignalR, Azure SignalR Service reimplements ASP.NET SignalR's data protocol on top of the ASP.NET Core framework.

 You can start from a local **SignalR** application, then seamlessly move to Azure SignalR Service with a few lines of code change.